aiven/devportal/docs/products/kafka/concepts/kafka-tiered-storage.rst

 Overview
 ---------
 Tiered storage in Aiven for Apache Kafka® lets you manage your data more efficiently by leveraging multiple storage types—local disk and remote cloud storage options like AWS S3 and Google Cloud Storage.
 This feature offers a tailored approach to data storage, allowing you to allocate frequently accessed data to high-speed local disks while offloading less critical or infrequently accessed data to more cost-effective remote storage solutions.
-Tiered storage allows you to store data on specific topics indefinitely without running out of space.
-Once enabled, it is configured on a per-topic basis, giving you granular control over data storage.
+Tiered storage enables you to indefinitely store data on specific topics without running out of space.
+Once enabled, it is configured per topic, giving you granular control over data storage.

 .. note::
     Azure blob storage is not yet supported for tiered storage in Aiven for Apache Kafka.